England's

 the 1986 tournament in Mexico, when he was the tournament's top

-scorer.
-Geoff Hurst and Lineker share second place with four-goal
+in three matches.
+Geoff Hurst and Lineker share third place with four-goal

 tournaments, Hurst in three matches at the 1966 finals in